skippyr/Teco/README.md

 ```

 #### Colors
-The library supports setting colors of the ANSI 256 color palette and RGB colors within the sRGB color profile as the terminal foreground and background colors.
-These color formats are contained within the `Terminal.Color` enum.
+The library supports setting colors of the ANSI-256 color palette and RGB colors within the sRGB color profile as the text foreground and background colors.
+These color formats are contained within the `Color` enum.

-A `Terminal.ANSIColor` is an alias for an `UInt8` value.
+An `ANSIColor` is a typealias for an `UInt8` value.
 The first 16 colors of this palette are defined by the terminal theme and have names.
-The most common ones are implemented as static values in that enum:
+The most common ones are implemented as static values in the `Color` enum:
 - `.black`: the ANSI black color (same as `.ansi(0)`).
 - `.red`: the ANSI red color (same as `.ansi(1)`).
 - `.green`: the ANSI green color (same as `.ansi(2)`).